lechgu/thor/README.md

 Only compatible nodes proceed to selection.

 ### Node Selection
-From compatible candidates, the scheduler selects a node based on availability, load, quotas, and scheduling preferences.
+From compatible candidates, the Orchestrator selects a node based on availability, load, quotas, and scheduling preferences.

 Selection balances throughput and fairness while respecting priority.

 ### Dispatch and Reservation
-The selected node receives a dispatch command via its drone.
+The selected node receives a dispatch command via its Drone.

 If dispatch fails, the job remains pending and may be rescheduled.